Creative-comfyUI/seed_eng/README.md

 I am still surprised that no one has yet answered my question as to how this variation is calculated and what the mathematical relationship is between the variation and the seed.
 Even this is usually calculated, I suppose, taking into account the seed.
 This means that we can have a seed for image variation

-I invite @cubiq, @ltdrdata and @github.com/comfyanonymous/ComfyUI to comment
+I invite @cubiq, @ltdrdata and @gcomfyanonymous to comment